Part 1 (Twin Peaks): Events

 Cooper's doppelgänger (Kyle MacLachlan) drives to a house.
 He incapacitates the guard (James Croak) and walks inside, where Otis (Redford Westwood) greets him as "Mr. C"; also in the room are a man in a wheelchair and a thin man sitting in an armchair.
 The guard enters and tries to hit the doppelgänger, who again incapacitates him before he can do so.
 Buella (Kathleen Deming) enters, and the doppelgänger asks for Darya (Nicole LaLiberte) and Ray (George Griffith).
 She calls them out, and they follow the doppelgänger out.

-In New York City, Sam changes another SD card when the intercom buzzes.
+In New York City, Sam changes another SD card.
+He hears the elevator.
+When the guard doesn't call him to announce a visitor, he goes to see what's happening.
 The person waiting is Tracey, with two more coffees; since the guard is absent, Sam lets her in.
 Sitting in front of the box, he tells her that his job is to watch the box to see if anything appears inside it, and that, although he has not seen anything yet, the guy who was there before him did see something at one point that he preferred not to talk about.
-After sitting down and tasting the coffee, the two of them start to make out and eventually to have sex.
+After sitting down and tasting the coffee, the two of them start to make out and eventually have sex.
 Meanwhile, the box darkens completely and a figure appears inside, the Experiment Model (Erica Eynon).
 After Sam and Tracey notice this, the figure breaks out of the box and slaughters them.

 In an apartment complex in Buckhorn, South Dakota, Marjorie Green (Melissa Bailey) walks her dog Armstrong down the hall.
 When the dog starts to bark in front of the door of Ruth Davenport (Mary Stofle), Marjorie notices a foul smell, and calls the police.
 Officers Douglas (James Giordano) and Olson (Christopher Murray) are sent to investigate.
 They ask whether anyone has the key to Ruth's apartment, which Marjorie does not know, and whether there is a manager, to which Marjorie answers that there is one named Barney, but that he is unavailable.
 After the two call a locksmith, Marjorie suggests asking Barney's brother, Chip; when they ask her where to find him, she sends them to Hank Fillmore (Max Perlich), a friend of Barney.